Positive Leadership Leads to Positive Behaviors

 Types of Positive Leadership

 - Servant Leadership – just like it sounds, this type of leadership promotes putting one’s followers’ needs over his or her own.
 This leader’s primary concern is the success of his or her followers.
-Servant leaders understand that when their followers are successful, so are they, and more importantly, the organization.
+Servant leaders understand that when their followers are successful, so are they, and more importantly, so is the organization.

 - Transformational Leadership – Transformational leaders have the ability to motivate their followers to look beyond their own interests.
 They’re able to guide and direct their behavior in order to achieve common goals.

-- Authentic Leadership – authentic leaders are very confident, optimistic, resilient, hopeful, and have an abundance of moral strength.
+- Authentic Leadership – authentic leaders are very confident, optimistic, resilient, and hopeful, and have an abundance of moral strength.
 When followers model their behaviors after authentic leaders, they tend to develop self-regulation, self-awareness and personal success.

 - Ethical Leadership – this form of leadership tries to promote the right behaviors through interpersonal relationships between the leader and the follower.
 It uses transparent communication and a positive reward system.

 Thinking of your organization as a team where everyone is respected and all are important, and a culture imbued with the attitude that everyone works together for the benefit of all, creates an attitude of positivity and a natural desire to help each other and the organization as a whole to succeed and thrive.
 For more information about positive leadership, check out one of Kim Cameron‘s books on the subject.